-Phone: 01555 892438 Email: gw14blackwoodoffice@glow.sch.uk
+Phone: 01555 892438 Email: office@blackwood-pri.s-lanark.sch.uk

 Disclaimer

 Although this information is correct at time of printing, there could be changes affecting any of the matters dealt with in the document before the commencement or during the course of the school year in question in relation to subsequent school years.
 We will do all we can to let parents know about what is going on in our school.